majdalsado/majdalsado.github.io/all_collections/_posts/2024-07-28-the-complexity-of-lying.md

 This layer considers the context of the situation, logic, strategy, social norms, etiquette, relevance, and much more.

-It's a mental exercise that demands significant power, while some people have a large capacity to juggle many different constraints, we're all ultimately limited to a certain level of cognitive capacity.
+It's a mental exercise that demands significant power, while some people have a large capacity to juggle many different constraints, we're all ultimately limited to some level of cognitive capacity.

 ## The Burden of Lies
 Everyone develops their own philosophy to prioritize these constraints, focusing on what matters most to them.